 How to use a barbecue chimney starter?

 Hate the taste of lighter fluid on your barbecued food?
 A charcoal barbecue chimney starter is an upright metal tube that lets you start your coals with just some sheets of newspaper and a match.
-If you barbecue for a crowd (more on that later) on a regular basis, choose the largest chimney starter you can find – John Lewis's Weber barbecue chimney starter is a good choice.
+If you barbecue for a crowd (more on that later) on a regular basis, choose the largest chimney starter (available on Amazon) you can find.
 Its large capacity will hold enough briquettes for a 57cm diameter kettle grill.
-It's constructed from aluminised steel and has stay cool thermoplastic handles.
+It's constructed from aluminized steel and has stay-cool thermoplastic handles.

 How to BBQ with gas